publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch81/schII/m__us_usc_t15_s5526.md

     (a) __General responsibilities__

-        As part of the Program described in subchapter I of this chapter, the Secretary of Education is authorized to conduct basic and applied research in computational research with an emphasis on the coordination of activities with libraries, school facilities, and education research groups with respect to the advancement and dissemination of computational science and the development, evaluation and application of software capabilities.
+        As part of the Program described in subchapter I, the Secretary of Education is authorized to conduct basic and applied research in computational research with an emphasis on the coordination of activities with libraries, school facilities, and education research groups with respect to the advancement and dissemination of computational science and the development, evaluation and application of software capabilities.

     (b) __Authorization of appropriations__